Skip to content

 If these numbers are equal, you’re on track.
 The same goes for TTA being higher than ATTA.

 This is a variation of the ramp-up time metric.
-It measures the time it takes until a new hire is productive enough to work independently without assistance.
+It measures how long until a new hire is productive enough to work independently without assistance.

 The main difference is that this metric looks at overall productivity, not just how fast someone reaches their full potential.
-To measure this hire score, you can use the same methods as you would for ramp-up time.
+Measure this hire score using the same methods as for ramp-up time.

-It’s also worth putting milestones such as role-specific KPIs in place to measure job performance.
-If you’ve hired a Social Media Manager, for example, track how they’ve helped increase your brand’s followers, engagement, and other key metrics that can help indicate productivity and impact.
+It’s also worth using role-specific KPIs to measure job performance.
+Example: Imagine you’ve hired a Social Media Manager.
+You’d track how they’ve helped increase your brand’s followers, engagement, and other key metrics to indicate productivity and impact.

 4. Hiring manager satisfaction rating

-Hiring manager satisfaction is an important recruitment metric because it measures how satisfied the hiring manager is with the company’s hiring process and new employees.
-Because hiring managers are not part of the HR department (in most cases), they can provide valuable insight into how effective the recruitment process is.
+Hiring manager satisfaction is a vital recruitment metric that measures how satisfied the hiring manager is with the company’s hiring process and new employees.
+As hiring managers aren’t part of the HR department (in most cases), they can provide valuable insight into how effective the recruitment process is.

-Taken a few months after the new hire starts, hiring manager satisfaction surveys can help to optimize the recruiting process and, therefore, help ensure a better quality of hire.
-This is different from candidate satisfaction, which looks at what they think of your company’s hiring experience.
+Taken a few months after the new hire starts, hiring manager satisfaction surveys optimize the recruiting process and create a better quality of hire.
+Crucially, they differ from candidate satisfaction, which looks at jobseekers’ experience of your talent acquisition process.

 5. Job performance reviews

-Performance reviews are a more formal way of measuring quality of hire and understanding how well a new hire is doing.
-Usually, these reviews are performed by the hiring manager and include a score on a scale (1-5, for example) to assist in measuring quality.
+Performance reviews offer a formal approach to measuring quality of hire and understanding how well a new hire is doing.
+Usually, a hiring manager conducts these reviews and includes a score on a scale (1-5, for example) to assist in measuring quality.

-On a scale on 1-5, with 5 being the lowest, how would you rate:
+On a 1-5 scale, with 5 being the lowest, how would you rate:

 💭 Your compatibility with other team members

-💭 Your ability to complete your tasks in a timely manner
+💭 Your ability to complete tasks on time

-💭 Unique ideas you bring to the company
+💭 The unique ideas you bring to the compan

 6. Promotions

-This is a lagging indicator, but it’s still a good way to measure the quality of hire.
-Promotion rate and promotion frequency are the common quality of hire metrics, measured by tracking how many new hires are promoted within their first year and how often they were promoted since joining the company.
+Promotions are a lagging indicator but a valuable way to measure the quality of hire.
+Promotion rate and promotion frequency are standard quality of hire metrics, calculated by tracking how many new hires are promoted within their first year and how often they are promoted since joining the company.

 7. Culture fit